While wrestling may not be as prevalent in gaming as it was in previous generations, the best wrestling games prove there’s still room for innovation.

-So whether you’re into officially licensed wrestling games with a roster of established fighters or more experimental wrestling games that aren’t afraid to break the mold, we’ve got you covered.
+This includes both officially licensed wrestling games and more experimental indie wrestling games that aren’t afraid to break the mold.

 Table of ContentsShow